-Loaded with cabbage, carrots, bell pepper, tomato and plenty of seasoning, this healthy vegetable soup packs in lots of flavor and is ultra-satisfying.
+Loaded with cabbage, carrots, bell pepper, tomato and plenty of seasoning, this healthy cabbage soup recipe packs in lots of flavor and is ultra-satisfying.
 This easy recipe makes a big batch for lunches or veggie-packed snacks all week.
 If you want to bump up the satisfaction factor even more, top with a little cheese or avocado.

 Sun-dried tomatoes are the star of this recipe— providing texture and umami.
 Combined with the spinach, they make this dish a great source of vitamins C and K.

 With a focus on vegetables, fiber-rich legumes and healthy fats, this slow-cooker stew fits the bill for those following the Mediterranean diet.
 Swap out the chickpeas for white beans for a different twist, or try collards or spinach in place of the kale.
 A drizzle of olive oil to finish pulls together the flavors of this easy vegan crock-pot stew.